Nitish2773/CertifySecure/README.md

 **🚫 Firebase App Check:**
 - **Purpose:** Ensures that only verified app instances can access backend resources.

-*(Include screenshots from the Firebase console for visual reference.)*

 ---

 ### 11. CSV-based User Registration